When

 was the manual from ERA....

-Thanks, Jon |
+Jon |

-Yep, me too - when I built my Unique. __________________
+Yep, me too - when I built my Unique.

-Phil | About 140
+Phil |

-pages of detail, including exactly what you need, how to
+pages of detail, including exactly what you

 prepare the used stuff, and how to assemble it all on the kit.

 Lots of illustrations.
-Most of the pictures are line
+Most of the pictures are

 drawings, not hard-to-interpret photographs.
-We used some of them
+We used some of

 here in the web